 Stocks Regain Footing, Dollar Weak

-TOKYO (AP) _ Tokyo share prices recovered Thursday, a day after sinking to their lowest intra-day level of the year.
-The dollar closed lower against the yen.
+TOKYO (AP) _ Tokyo share prices recovered Thursday morning, one day after sinking to their lowest intra-day level of the year.
+The dollar slipped against the Japanese yen.

 But dealers warned that the index was gaining on very thin volume and continued to be influenced by technical trading.